 Professor Tony Key (Cass), Head of Real Estate at Cass for the last thirteen years.
 Before that Tony had twenty years’ experience in real estate research as Partner at Property Market Analysis and Director at Investment Property Databank.
 His contribution to property research has been recognised by the awards of a Lifetime Fellowship of the Society of Property Researchers, and an Eminent Fellow of the RICS.

 Bill Rodney (Cass).
 At Cass since 1990, Bill is one of the most experienced teachers of appraisal in the country, with a particular specialism in the use of spreadsheet models.
 Outside Cass, Bill has his own business that runs Executive Education and professional skills courses for surveying and investment businesses all over the world – which gives him a unique insight into the techniques they use and skills they need.

 Professor Sarah Sayce (Kingston University, Royal Agricultural College.)
 Previously Head of the School of Surveying and Planning at Kingston University, Sarah is a widely published author – over 30 papers and reports plus a valuation textbook - with interests in valuation, sustainability and land management.
 She is an elected member of the Governing Council of the RICS, and has been an RICS APC assessor for 20 years.

 The Royal Institution of Chartered Surveyors (RICS) accredits the course, enabling graduates to enter the RICS Assessment of Professional Competence (APC).

 Documents required for decision-making

 - Transcript/interim transcript

-- IELTS/TOEFL/GMAT, if reports available
+- IELTS results, if report available

 - Confirmation of professional qualification examinations/exemptions/passes, if applicable